Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/PROTOTYPE.md

 start/end screen
 - possibly their own classes
+- end screen will feature a replay button?

 ## Nice to Have Features
 bgm + sound effects (cats possibly voiced by mr Ks cats with permission !!)